Discernment Counseling

 None yet

-Only evidence-based approach specifically designed for couples where one partner wants divorce.
+The only approach specifically designed for couples where one partner wants divorce, though the evidence base to date is an observational case series rather than an RCT.
 Brief protocol before committing to therapy or divorce.

 Conditions